bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

 ### Terminal Usage

 Many protocol steps involve
-typing commands into a terminal window .
+typing commands into a terminal window.
 Working in a terminal window is analogous to working under the hood of a car.
 It allows you to give the computer more precise commands than you can through the regular interface.